As the play is Older Than Steam and most twists in Shakespeare's plots are now widely known, all spoilers on this page

-- Get Thee to a Nunnery: The play contains many double entendres that go over the heads of modern audiences; among the best known are the "nunnery" and the "fishmonger" (slang for a brothel and a pimp, respectively).
+- Get Thee to a Nunnery: The play contains many double entendres that go over the heads of modern audiences; among the best known are the "nunnery" and the "fishmonger" (terms for a brothel and a pimp, respectively).

 - Give My Regards in the Next World: In Act IV, Scene 3 when King Claudius is looking for Polonius' body:Claudius: Where is Polonius?